arielhasidim/mimic-uo-and-aki/repreduce_article/README.md

 **Prerequisites:**
 1. Follow the `create_data/...` instructions to complete all steps and create all associated tables
 2. The repo should already be cloned to your local machine
-3. "Run results" should be done before creating the "Supplemental materials"

 **Steps for running results:**
 1. Open the `repreduce_article/reproduce_article.Rproj` project